anuyts/anuyts.github.io/reading.md

 * [Learn you a Haskell for Great Good, Miran Lipovača](http://learnyouahaskell.com/).
 Note: this tutorial parodies grammatical errors made by non-native English speakers.

+#### Haskell tooling {#haskell-tooling}
+Cabal is not a package manager ([1](https://ivanmiljenovic.wordpress.com/2010/03/15/repeat-after-me-cabal-is-not-a-package-manager/), [2](https://www.reddit.com/r/haskell/comments/rzev0p/why_doesnt_haskell_have_a_package_manager/)).
+(According to [this article](https://blog.ezyang.com/2016/08/cabal-new-build-is-a-package-manager/), `cabal new-build` is.)

+Using Cabal to install dependencies across different Haskell development projects, is likely to lead you into dependency hell: a place where Cabal cannot resolve your project's dependencies due to having conflicting versions installed.

+For mee, the Haskell tool [Stack](https://docs.haskellstack.org/en/stable/) is the easiest way out: it installs a fresh copy of the GHC (Glasgow Haskell Compiler) for each of your projects.

+Alternatively, [GHCup](https://www.haskell.org/ghcup/) may be a relief.

 ### Introduction to Dependent Type Theory and [Agda]{#agda} {#dtt}

 - I still think chapter 1 (and appendix A.2) of the HoTT-book is one of the better ones: <https://homotopytypetheory.org/book/>